xu-ziwei/Met-db/README.md

 # Met-db

 ## Change data file structure.
-Python read data and analyse `cloud_up.py`
+Python read data and analyse `cloud.py`
 Keep documentation on the schema, the unique identifier assignment, the automation script, create a robust solution to manage the storage and retrieval of your microscopy images.

 * Automation Script
     - [x] Generates a unique storage path
     - [x] create tables for MySql on google
-    - [ ] Uploads the image to Google Cloud Storage.
+    - [x] Uploads the image to Google Cloud Storage.
         - [x] access to cloud set
             - [x] `jason` key for
                  `from google.cloud import storage